 Students choosing this major will obtain a core of general education and fundamental business skills and knowledge.
-Two concentrations of study are provided: Business Administration, which provides a basic understanding of business, economics and accounting issues, and Applications Specialist, which provides a basic understanding of business issues and prepares them for certification in the Microsoft Office® applications software.
+Two concentrations of study are provided: Business Administration, which provides a basic understanding of business, economics and accounting issues, and Applications Specialist, which provides a basic understanding of business issues and prepares students for certification in the Microsoft Office® applications software.
 Students planning to transfer to a four-year institution should note two possible options.
 First those planning to transfer to bachelor of science degrees in business should complete the Associate of Arts, using business courses as electives.
 Students should verify, in advance, which electives their transfer institution of choice will accept.
-Students planning to transfer to the University of Arkansas - Fort Smith's Bachelor of Applied Science degree (available on the MSCC campus beginning in Fall 2007) may prefer to complete Associate of Applied Science in Business Technology.
+Students planning to transfer to the University of Arkansas - Fort Smith's Bachelor of Applied Science degree may prefer to complete an Associate of Applied Science in Business Technology.

-Office Manager Applications Management Specialist Office Support Technician Small Business Manager
+Office Manager Office Support Technician Applications Management Specialist Small Business Manager